 The All-Party Parliamentary Classical Music Group brings together parliamentarians who have an interest in and wish to further the appreciation of classical music; acts as an interface between British orchestras' on and off-stage activities, the wider classical music industry, including broadcasters and the recording industry, and key decision makers and opinion formers; and looks at the potential for establishing parliamentary classical music awards and promoting and supporting young musicians.
 The ABO serves as the group's secretariat.

-Pearle* The ABO and its members benefit hugely from membership of Pearle*, Live Performance Europe, which helps the ABO keep track of legislative developments within the EU.
-Click here to visit their website.
-The ABO regularly attends meetings of PEARLE members and the Live Performance Sector Social Dialogue Committee meetings in Brussels.
+The ABO and its members benefit hugely from membership of Pearle* (Live Performance Europe), which helps the ABO keep track of legislative developments within the EU.
+Visit the Pearle* website.
+The ABO regularly attends Pearle conferences and the Live Performance Sector Social Dialogue Committee meetings in Brussels.